 In the financial world, this wouldn’t be a wise investment.

 When purchasing art tools, consider quality instead of quantity, and really take your time to make sure what you are purchasing is right for you.
 However, don’t assume that the most expensive materials are always going to work the best for your painting style.
-(In fact, I love these and these über affordable brushes!)
+(In fact, I love these über affordable brushes!)
 More on this below.

 3. Go big.